NQCD/NQCDynamics.jl/docs/src/examples/reactive_scattering.md

 to prepare our initial distribution.

 ```@example h2scatter
-using NonadiabaticMolecularDynamics
+using NQCDynamics
 using NNInterfaces
 using Unitful
-using NonadiabaticMolecularDynamics.InitialConditions: QuantisedDiatomic
+using NQCDynamics.InitialConditions: QuantisedDiatomic

 atoms = Atoms([:H, :H])
 model = H2AgModel()